Vyral/base-template/_drafts/3-benefits-of-listing-your-home-in-the-fall.md

 {% include youtube.html %}

-*Did you know that selling in the fall presents certain advantages over other times of the year?
-Today we’ll discuss the three main benefits of listing during this later season.*
+<center>*Did you know that selling in the fall presents certain advantages over other times of the year?
+Today we’ll discuss the three main benefits of listing during this later season.*<center>

 Though the hot selling months of summer are almost behind us, fall is still a fantastic time to sell your home.
 There are three key reasons why this is the case:&nbsp;